jackli777/3b1b-some2-2022-/docs/README.md

 > #### Rethink and Future Work

 - This blog uses **a total of 21 scenes** to visualize the computation process of the self-attention mechanism in Transformer, with a 3D interactive fashion for readers to **explore by themselves**.
-By making the above 3D interactive website and writing this blog, I have had a clearer understanding of the computation process of the attention mechanism in Transformer.
+By making the above 3D interactive website and writing this blog, I have had a clearer understanding of the computation process of the attention mechanism in Transformer myself as well.

-- Different from the previous schematic diagrams or simple 2D pictures, all the scenes in the above 3D interactive website, and the colors in each small cube are generated through strict code rules, and are strictly in accordance with the implementation of Transformer architecture, and can be regarded as a **3D interactive implementation** of the attention mechanism computation process in Transformer.
+- Different from the previous schematic diagrams or simple 2D pictures, all the scenes in the above 3D interactive website, and the colors in each small cube are generated through strict code rules, and are strictly in accordance with the implementation of Transformer architecture, and thus can be regarded as a **3D interactive implementation** of the attention mechanism computation process in Transformer.

-- The seperation of multiple scenes will help readers to make a **horizontal comparison** of the above computation process, so as to generate new insights for further in-depth studies.
+- The seperation of multiple scenes will help readers to make a set of **comparative studies** of the above computation process, so as to generate new insights for further in-depth exploration.
 Here are a few examples:
   - Comparing the resulting **$\omega$ matrix / tensor**: the 3rd, 10th, 17th scenes
   - Comparing the resulting **attention weight matrix / tensor**: the 4th, 11th, 18th scenes
   - Comparing the resulting **context vector matrix / tensor**: the 5th, 12th, 19th scenes

-- The popularity of deep learning in recent years is not accidental, but the rationale behind it has always been a hot topic for people to explore, such as **explainable AI (XAI)** that has emerged in recent years.
-Apart from being driven by our desire to explore the unknown world, AI's **robustness**, **fairness**, and **security** are increasingly being paid attention to in our society. **Visualization** as a means of conveying ideas has a natural advantage in **intuition** and is often the source of innovation.
-I believe the method proposed in this blog is inspiring and instructive for further exploration of the principles behind AI.
+- The popularity of deep learning in recent years is not accidental, but the rationale behind it has always been a hot topic, such as **explainable AI (XAI)** that has emerged in recent years.
+Apart from being driven by our desire to explore the unknown world, AI's **robustness**, **fairness**, and **security** are increasingly being paid attention to in our society. **Visualization** as a means of conveying ideas has a natural advantage in **intuition** and is often the igniter of innovation.
+I believe the method proposed in this blog is inspiring and instructive for further exploration of the mathematical principles of AI.

-- The computation process of the attention mechanism in Transformer introduced in this blog is only a small part of the forward propagation process, and it does not even discuss the **iterative process** involved in forward propagation.
-In addition, the Transformer's characteristic **positional encoding algorithm**, the **back-propagation** process, the **loss function**, the **optimizer**, and the **evaluation method** of the model performance are all aspects that are worth visualizing.
+- The computation process of the attention mechanism in Transformer introduced in this blog is only a small part of the forward propagation process, and it does not even discuss the **iterative process** involved in it.
+In addition, the Transformer's characteristic **positional encoding algorithm**, the **backward propagation** process, the **loss function**, the **optimizer**, and the **evaluation method** of the model performance are all aspects that are worth visualizing.
 I believe that if there are more abundant visualization works, it will produce more **comparative studies**, and will also generate more research directions, which are all worthy of continued in-depth work.

 > #### References